 The Cosm File System (Cosm FS) is a fully distributed file system designed to store encrypted data in a redundant and globally accessible way.
-It also serves as a backbone for live or on demand content distribution.
+It can also serve as a backbone for live or on demand content distribution.

 Cosm ID is the identity and authentication part of Cosm.
 Providing both a global and local identity domains, allowing for universal logon and persistent identity across systems.
 Cosm ID provides identity for users, computers, and things.

-The Cosm Network system allows for hosts to be on the Internet, instead of just having access to the Internet - a subtile but significant distinction.
-It uses entity based addressing, and employs end system multicast, and store & forward messaging in cases where devices cannot directly connect to the internet.
+The Cosm Network system allows for hosts to be on the internet, instead of just having access to the internet - a subtle but significant distinction.
+It uses entity based addressing, employs end system multicast for efficiency, and store & forward messaging in cases where devices cannot directly connect to the internet.

 Cosm Compute (CosmJob) is the process management system, completing the Cosm Distributed Computing Platform.
-Run processes locally or remotely, queue them up for execution at a cloud provider, and migrate processes between devices.
+Run processes locally or remotely, queue them for execution at a cloud provider, or migrate processes between devices.

 Cosm Distributed Computing Platform

-The Cosm Distributed Computing Platform combines all parts of Cosm to form a complete distributed computing platform for Cloud and GRID computing.
+The Cosm Distributed Computing Platform combines all parts of Cosm to form a complete distributed computing platform for local, cloud, mobile, and hybrid computing.